Why You're Still Not Over Them (Even Though You Know It's Over)

 a woman pondering why she is still not over her ex.

-If you’re trying to understand why the ache remains, you might want to read Why Does It Still Hurt After a Breakup?
+If you’re trying to understand why the ache remains, you might want to read Why Does It Still Hurt After a Breakup?.
 Because the answer often lives there — in the part of love that doesn’t end just because the relationship did.

 And if what you’re feeling is less “sad” and more like a long, quiet hangover you can’t shake, this will land too: Why Am I Still Sad If It’s Been So Long.

-They are logistical ones.
+Breakups are logistical events.

 Someone moves out.
 Someone stops calling.
 Someone becomes history in a way your body doesn’t recognize.